 \subsection{Noise reduction}

-Applying a digital filtering method to reduce the noise of the obtained images is a common approach to enhance the quality of the image itself, and further segmentation \cite{Coady2019}.
-However, it is also often found that a filter can blur the features of interest while smoothing out noise in the images.
-For our application, in order to conserve the edges information while reducing artifacts, the Adaptive Manifolds Non-Local Mean ({AMNLM}) method \cite{Gastal2012} was adopted.
-As shown in fig. \ref{fig:noise_reduction}, this procedure was an essential step to obtain good segmentation results with some of the conventional segmentation methods.
-The adopted filtering method was applied with the help of the commercial software Avizo (2019.02 ver) (https://www.fei.com/software/amira-avizo).
-The numerical description of this filtering method in 2D is explained in this chapter.
-For the better understanding, we adopted modified notations in the work of Gastal et al. {\cite{Gastal2012}}.
+In order to conserve the edge information while reducing artefacts, the Adaptive Manifolds Non-Local Mean (AMNLM) method was adopted.
+As shown in Fig.~\ref{fig:noise_reduction}, this procedure is an essential step to obtain good segmentation results with some of the conventional segmentation methods.
+The adopted filtering method was applied with the help of the commercial software Avizo\textsuperscript{\textcopyright} (2019.02 ver.).
+The numerical description of this filtering method in 2D is explained in ~\ref{appendix:noise_reduction}.